-ow 'E BE EHAVIOUR POLICY Stowe Repetition of L6 behaviour Possession of drugs will be a suspension or expulsion depending on the quantity and the classification of the illegal substance.
-Supply of drugs leads to automatic expulsion.
-Smoking, vaping or in possession of vaping equipment, cigarettes or e-cigarettes Possession or consumption of alcohol (spirits) Drinking / Possession of spirits.
+- Repetition of L6 behaviour - Possession of drugs will be a suspension or expulsion depending on the quantity and the classification of the illegal substance.
+Supply of drugs leads to automatic expulsion. - Smoking, vaping or in possession of vaping equipment, cigarettes or e-cigarettes - Possession or consumption of alcohol (spirits) - Drinking / Possession of spirits.
 For subsequent offences pupil will be liable to expulsion.
-(Possession includes empty or unopened bottles or containers that smell like spirits) Violence, assault, or intimidating behaviour Continued bullying following L5 punishment.
-Racism, homophobia, Ableism, biphobia, transphobia, SEN, disability bullying acts of discrimination Inappropriate use of technology that causes hurt or offence to another pupil or member ofstaff Theft (regardless of monetary value) Irresponsible conduct which results in damage to property or injury to others An act which brings the School into disrepute Acts or possession of images of an indecent sexual nature Out-of-bounds after 7:30pm: After 7:30pm no one may leave his/her house without permission from his/her Houseparent.
-Pornography: Any Stoic supplying pornography in any form is liable to suspension.
-Supply: Any Stoic supplying other Stoics with contraband (cigarettes, Alcohol etc.) is liable to suspension.
-De-bagging: Any Stoic de-bagging another pupil will be liable to suspension.
-Suspension (The Head may suspend a pupil from School for a period of time at his discretion.
-In such cases, the pupil remains at home, but academic work is set by teachers). • Persistent L6 behaviour (heightened seriousness of offences) Possession of drugs will be a suspension or expulsion depending on the quantity and the classification of the illegal substance.
-Supply of drugs leads to automatic expulsion.
-Sexual Relations: If there is evidence that a Stoic has been having sexual relations in School time, irrespective of location, the pupil will receive an automatic suspension and the pupil will be liable to expulsion.
-Expulsion - (A pupil may be expelled at any time if the Head is reasonably satisfied that the pupil's conduct or persistent conduct (whether on or off the School premises, or in or out of term time) has been prejudicial to good discipline or the School's reputation.
-The Head will act fairly • • • Physical Violence: This includes physical violence to pupils and staff in school or on any school activity will result in automatic suspension and the pupil will be liable to expulsion Possession of a weapon will result in automatic suspension and the pupil will be liable to expulsion Supplying an illegal drug will result in automatic suspension and the pupil will be liable to expulsion Serious actual or threatened violence against a pupil or member of staff will result in automatic suspension and the pupil will be liable to expulsion Sexual abuse or assault of a pupil or member of staff will result in automatic suspension and the pupil subject or assault of a pupil or member of staff will result in automatic suspension and the pupil will be liable to expulsion and in accordance with natural justice and will not expel a pupil other than in grave circumstances).
+(Possession includes empty or unopened bottles or containers that smell like spirits) - Violence, assault, or intimidating behaviour - Continued bullying following L5 punishment. - Racism, homophobia, Ableism, biphobia, transphobia, SEN, disability bullying acts of discrimination - Inappropriate use of technology that causes hurt or offence to another pupil or member ofstaff - Theft (regardless of monetary value) - Irresponsible conduct which results in damage to property or injury to others - An act which brings the School into disrepute - Acts or possession of images of an indecent sexual nature - Out-of-bounds after 7:30pm: After 7:30pm no one may leave his/her house without permission from Houseparent. - Pornography: Any Stoic supplying pornography in any form is liable to suspension. - Supply: Any Stoic supplying other Stoics with contraband (cigarettes, Alcohol etc.) is liable to suspension. - De-bagging: Any Stoic de-bagging another pupil will be liable to suspension. - Persistent L6 behaviour (heightened seriousness of offences) - Possession of drugs will be a suspension or expulsion depending on the quantity and the classification of the illegal substance.
+Supply of drugs leads to automatic expulsion. - Sexual Relations: If there is evidence that a Stoic has been having sexual relations in School time, irrespective of location, the pupil will receive an automatic suspension and the pupil will be liable to expulsion. - Physical Violence: This includes physical violence to pupils and staff in school or on any school activity will result in automatic suspension and the pupil will be liable to expulsion - Possession of a weapon will result in automatic suspension and the pupil will be liable to expulsion - Supplying an illegal drug will result in automatic suspension and the pupil will be liable to expulsion - Serious actual or threatened violence against a pupil or member of staff will result in automatic suspension and the pupil will be liable to expulsion - Sexual abuse or assault of a pupil or member of staff will result in automatic suspension and the pupil will be liable to expulsion at any time if the Head is reasonably satisfied that the pupil's conduct or persistent conduct (whether on or off the School premises, or in or out of term time) has been prejudicial to good discipline or the School's reputation.
+The Head will act fairly and in accordance with natural justice and will not expel a pupil other than in grave circumstances).